Azumaya algebras and canonical components: Examples

 \begin{rem} One can view Conjecture \ref{conj:Lspace} as another instance of Azumaya positivity placing significant restrictions on the possible Dehn surgeries on a hyperbolic knot.
 Indeed, just as Theorem \ref{thm:MainDehn} places severe restrictions on the arithmetic invariants of hyperbolic Dehn surgeries on Azumaya positive knots, this conjecture implies that an Azumaya positive knot is excluded from having certain rational homology $3$-spheres arising from a Dehn surgery.
 That our results are entirely determined by arithmetic properties of the Alexander polynomial, and that results of Ozsvath--Szabo have Alexander polynomial ties of a very similar flavor, lead us to believe that such a connection should exist. \end{rem}

 We now give some evidence for this conjecture.
-The starting point is the following
+The starting point is the following:

-\begin{prop} Let $K$ be a hyperbolic knot and $C \subset X(K)$ the canonical component defined over the number field $k$.
-Suppose that $C$ contains the character of a non-abelian reducible representation associated with a simple root of $\Del_K(t)$ on the unit circle.
+\begin{prop} Let $K$ be a hyperbolic knot and $C \subset X(K)$ the canonical component.
+Suppose that $C$ has field of constants $\Q$ and contains the character of a non-abelian reducible representation associated with a simple root of $\Del_K(t)$ on the unit circle.
 Then $A_{k(C)}$ does not extend to an Azumaya algebra over the smooth projective model of $C$. \end{prop}

 \begin{proof} This follows immediately from Theorem \ref{thm:BigConverse} and Remark \ref{unitcircle}. \end{proof}

 The relevance of this to $L$-space knots is the observation of Culler and Dunfield \cite{CullerDunfield} that if $K$ is an $L$-space knot, one can apply the results of \cite{Konvalina--Matache} to see that $\Del_K(t)$ has a root on the unit circle.